janosh/svelte-multiselect/src/routes/(demos)/(components)/command-menu/+page.md

 </style>
 ```

-`highlight_matches` injects no styles or text effects.
-Use `css_class` for custom CSS,
-`duration_ms` for automatic removal, and `on_highlight` for opt-in effects.
-It scrolls the
-first match smoothly into view by default; set `scroll_to_match: false` or pass
-`ScrollIntoViewOptions` to customize it.
-The callback may return a cleanup function and
-runs again when content changes.
+See the [attachments demo](../attachments) for `highlight_matches` options and effects.
 Stemmed Pagefind results may have no exact substring.

 ## Shortcuts, Descriptions & Recent Actions